drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 where $\text{\ C}_{F}$, $T_{F}$ $\alpha_{F},\ $and $A_{F}\ $are the
-thermal capacitance, temperature, absorptivity, and surface area of the Fresnel lens, respectively; $Q_{\text{inc}}$ is the incoming solar radiation striking the top surface area of Fresnel lens; $R_{cov,F}$ is the convective thermal resistance between the Fresnel lens and the ambient air; $R_{ra,sky\ }\text{and\ }R_{ra,Tc\ }$are the heat radiative resistance between Fresnel lens and the sky surface, and between the Fresnel lens and the filtering tube channel, respectively; and $T_{a}$ and
+thermal capacitance, temperature, absorptivity, and surface area of the Fresnel lens, respectively; $Q_{\text{inc}}$ is the incoming solar radiation striking the top surface area of the Fresnel lens; $R_{cov,F}$ is the convective thermal resistance between the Fresnel lens and ambient air; $R_{ra,sky\ }\text{and\ }R_{ra,Tc\ }$are the heat radiative resistance between the Fresnel lens and sky surface, and between the Fresnel lens and filtering tube channel, respectively; and $T_{a}$ and
 $T_{\text{sky}}$ are the ambient and sky temperature, respectively.
 $R_{cov,F}$, $R_{ra,sky}$, and $R_{ra,Tc\ }$ are given by Eqs.
 (18),
 (21), and (22), respectively [29](#_ENREF_29)[37](#_ENREF_37)\[, \].